 - Add cranberries.
 Remove the seeds from the oven and let cool completely.
-After they have cooled completely, toss with add the dried cranberries and toss well.
+After they have cooled completely, toss with the dried cranberries.

 - Store.
-Store roasted pumpkin seeds in an airtight container.
+Store seeds in an airtight container.

 - They’re completely addicting for starters!

-- The pumpkin seeds turn out delicate, crispy and perfectly seasoned.
+- They turn out delicate, crispy and perfectly seasoned.

 - I like to toss them on salads instead of croutons for the added nutrition.